unicode-org/icu/docs/userguide/dev/ci.md

 ### Caveats

-In order to set up a pipeline, a person must simultaneously has access to the Azure Pipelines project for ICU and to the Github ICU repository.
+In order to set up a pipeline, a person must simultaneously have access to the Azure Pipelines project for ICU and to the Github ICU repository.

+If an Azure Pipeline only has one job, that job might not be shown on a PR's main page within the list of all of the running CI checks.
+There will only be an entry with the pipeline name in the list of checks.
+However, if an Azure Pipeline has multiple jobs, then each of the constituent jobs of the pipeline will be represent in the list of checks, in addition to an entry for the pipeline itself.